-Wilkinson, William; Wilkinson & Sons; W & C Wilkinson
+Wilkinson, William; Wilkinson & Son(s); W. & C. Wilkinson

-14 Ludgate Hill & Old Bond Street, London; cabinet maker and upholder (fl.1808–87)
+14 Ludgate Hill & Old Bond Street, London; cabinet makers, upholsterers, designers, appraisers, house agents & auctioneers (fl.1808–90)

-Sources: DEFM; Aslin, 19th Century English Furniture (1962); Agius, British Furniture 1880-1915 (1978); Shrive, ‘‘Better Than That Ordinarily Seen’: Furniture Supplied to the Third Goldsmith’s Hall by William and Charles Wilkinson and Thomas and George Seddon, 1834-35’, Furniture History (2019); Hindley family papers at the Department of Furniture, Textiles & Fashion, V&A.
+Sources: DEFM; Aslin, 19th Century English Furniture (1962); Agius, British Furniture 1880-1915 (1978); Shrive, ‘‘Better Than That Ordinarily Seen’: Furniture Supplied to the Third Goldsmith’s Hall by William and Charles Wilkinson and Thomas and George Seddon, 1834-35’, Furniture History (2019); Stuart Evans & Jean Liddiard, Arts & Crafts Pioneers.
+The Hobby Horse Men and their Century Guild (2021); Hindley family papers at the Department of Furniture, Textiles & Fashion, V&A.